Catch-up subscriptions

 Subscribing to a stream

-To subscribe to a stream from a specific position, you need to provide a stream position.
+To subscribe to a stream from a specific position, you must provide a stream position.
 This can be Start

 , End